 secondary index records as a batch.
 Be certain that the data

 contains no duplicate keys.

-To get better control over the insertion process, you might insert big tables in pieces:
+For better control over the insertion process, you can insert big tables in pieces:

-After all records have been inserted, you can rename the tables.
+After all records are inserted, you can rename the tables.

 During the conversion of big tables, increase the size of the